Visual Artist & Musician

 arniedcl

-3410 Parkington Avenue was a little bungalow with a California redwood facade.
-It was located in the Northwest section of Baltimore and it was here that Arnold grew up with his sisters, Nannette, Faith and Francine.
-This was also the place where, inspired by the little drawings of household objects his father Abe made while teaching him to read, Arnold began creating art.
+In the Northwest section of Baltimore at 3410 Parkington Avenue there is a little bungalow with a California redwood facade.
+It was here that Arnold grew up with his sisters, Nannette, Faith and Francine.
+This was also the place where, inspired by the little drawings of household objects his father Abe drew for him while teaching his son to read, Arnold began to draw.
+He later created art at the Talmudical Academy and later at Baltimore City College high school, Arnold became known for his illustrations and poster designs.

 As a boy, he was influenced by the comic book art of Hal Foster's Prince Valiant in the Sunday funnies as well as the artwork of Jesse Marsh in the early Tarzan comics published by Dell.
-The singing cowboys of the silver screen as well as movies like " The Adventures of Robin Hood", "Ivanhoe", "The Three Musketeers", " The Mark of Zorro" and DeMille's" The Greatest Show On Earth" further inspired the young artist.
+He loved the singing cowboys of the silver screen like Roy Rogers and Gene Autry as well as movies like " The Adventures of Robin Hood", "Ivanhoe", "The Three Musketeers", " The Mark of Zorro" and DeMille's" The Greatest Show On Earth", "Quo Vadis", "The Ten Commandments" , "Ben Hur" and "Spartacus" further inspired the young artist who played reenactrments of his favorite movie characters with cut out fiigures made from inside cardboard cereal boxes.

 Arnold David Clapman